Headshot of Lily Robin

 Senior Research Associate

-Justice and Safety Division Community Safety and Well-Being
+Justice and Safety Division Community Safety and Well-Being, Courts, Corrections, and Reentry

-Lily Robin is a senior research associate in the Justice and Safety Division at the Urban Institute, where their work focuses on community-driven approaches to safety and well-being, policing, the school-to-prison pipeline, and disability in the criminal legal system.
-They have led several evaluations of programs in these topic areas using mixed-methods approaches and community-engaged methods.
+Lily Robin is a senior research associate in the Justice and Safety Division at the Urban Institute, where they lead mixed-methods, community-engaged research and technical assistance focused on community-driven approaches to safety and well-being, policing, criminal case processing, the school-to-prison pipeline, and disability in the criminal legal system.
 Before joining Urban, Robin worked in criminal legal system research and technical assistance, with a focus on law enforcement.
 They hold a BA from New York University, with a concentration in the school-to-prison pipeline, and an MPP from the George Washington University, with a concentration in mixed-methods program evaluation.

 Research and Evidence